makesmatheasy/makesmatheasy/README.md

   - Cayley Hamilton Theorem and Diagonalization
   - Mean Calculator(AM GM & HM)
   - Sequence & Series
-  - Sum of Nterms of an Arithmetic Progression
+  - Sum of N-terms of an Arithmetic Progression
-  - Sum of Nterms of a Geometric Progression
+  - Sum of N-terms of a Geometric Progression
-  - Sum of Nterms of a Harmonic Progression
+  - Sum of N-terms of a Harmonic Progression
   - Important Series and Sequences
   - Aliquot Sums